-Ms. Gilliam’s practice focuses primarily on defending independent and public schools and other public entities in a wide range of civil litigation matters pending in state and federal courts and before administrative agencies, with an emphasis on employment-based and negligence claims.
-She regularly trains and presents to employers on civil rights compliance and employment best practices, and in the last few years has broadened her practice to include conducting workplace investigations concerning claims of discrimination and retaliation.
+Ms. Gilliam-Cathcart’s practice primarily focuses on conducting investigations concerning claims of discrimination and retaliation, and representing independent and public schools (and other public entities) in a wide range of civil litigation matters pending in state and federal courts and before administrative agencies, with an emphasis on employment-based and negligence claims.
+She also regularly trains and presents to employers on civil rights compliance and employment best practices.

 - United States District Court of the Virgin Islands

 - United States District Court for the Northern District of California